+&lt;sup>58 https://infrastructure.planninginspectorate.gov.uk/projects/

-https://infrastructure.planninginspectorate.gov.uk/projects/ 34 Oaklands Solar Farm | About the Project | BayWa r.e. (baywa-re.co.uk)
+&lt;sup>59 Oaklands Solar Farm | About the Project | BayWa r.e. (baywa-re.co.uk)

-6. HRA CONCLUSIONS
+7. HRA CONCLUSIONS

-6.1 OVERVIEW
+7.1 OVERVIEW

-South Staffs Water has identified a preferred programme consisting of demand management options only.
+South Staffs Water has identified a preferred programme consisting of demand management options only, with one supply-side option identified in the adaptive pathway (see Section 7.3).

 Water company WRMPs are subject to the provisions of the Conservation of Habitats and Species Regulations 2017.
 South Staffs Water has a statutory duty to prepare a WRMP and is therefore the Competent Authority for the HRA of that plan.
-This HRA report accompanies the rdWRMP24 that has been published for consultation, and summarises the current assessment of South Staffs Water's preferred plan of options against the requirements of the Habitats Regulations.
-It also documents the iterative HRA process that has been applied through the development of the rdWRMP24.
+This HRA report accompanies the WRMP24 that has been published for consultation, and summarises the current assessment of South Staffs Water's preferred plan of options against the requirements of the Habitats Regulations.
+It also documents the iterative HRA process that has been applied through the development of the WRMP24.